-In procedure C-1, the three specific departments to be reviewed by the outside auditors for acute hospitals are Electrocardiography (EKG), Magnetic Resonance Imaging (MRI), and Respiratory Therapy (RES).
-If the hospital does not have one of the departments selected for review the alternate is Labor and Delivery (DEL).
-For the three specific departments to be reviewed submit a listing of all procedures for which the units of service were assigned "By Report."
+In procedure C-1, the three specific departments to be reviewed by the outside auditors for acute hospitals are Electroencephalogram (EEG), Pulmonary (PUL), and Labor and Delivery (DEL).
+If the hospital does not have one of the departments selected for review, the alternate department is Anesthesiology (ANS).
+For the three specific departments to be reviewed, submit a listing of all procedures for which the units of service were assigned "By Report."
 Please provide this listing in the format provided in Attachment C.